 \subsection{Summary of Bayesian Parameter Inference and Model selection}

-We test our framework by performing full Bayesian parameter estimation on simulated signals injected in zero-noise using the Bayesian inference library \texttt{Parallel Bilby}.
+We test our framework by performing full Bayesian parameter estimation and model selection on simulated signals injected in zero-noise using the Bayesian inference library \texttt{Parallel Bilby}.
 We consider a reference signal or ``injection'' $h_M(\theta_{\texttt{True}})$ with source parameters $\theta_{\texttt{True}}$ computed by a waveform model $M$.
-In our case, the model $M$ corresponds to either of $\Psi_4(t)$, $h(t)$ or $(\delta^{2}h)(t)$.
-Next, we recover the posterior distributions of the parameters $p_{M^{*}}(\theta\,|\,h(\theta_{\texttt{True}}))$ using a different model $M^{*}$ as the signal template, given by
+In our case, the model $M$ corresponds to either $\Psi_4(t)$, $h(t)$ or $(\delta^{2}h)(t)$.
+Next, we recover the posterior distributions of the parameters $p_{M^{*}}(\theta\,|\,h(\theta_{\texttt{True}}))$ using a different model $M^{*}$ as the signal template.
+This is given by